liliatabea/myPortfolio/content/blog/Lonza/index.md

 </div>

+With these guidelines, the Lonza graphic department can also add further icons to their catalogue.

 <div class="kg-card kg-image-card kg-width-wide kg-nopointer">

 ![Lonza sketching](./LONZA_sketches.jpg)

 </div>

 Each icon is pixel perfect, working on a scale as small as 48 × 48 pixels.
-An additional layer can be added to convey more complex relationships.

 <div class="kg-nopointer">